mwri/temporalstate/README.md

 The **txn_end** event is exactly like the **txn_start** event described above, except that it is emitted after all the changes have been executed.

-## Build

-run `npm install` to install the dependencies, and `grunt build` to build (or `./node_modules/.bin/grunt build` if you do not have grunt, grunt CLI locally installed.

-This will run code checkers and linters and the test suite, report on coverage and build build `dist/temporalstate_es5.js`, an ES5 babel transpile of the ES6 source.

-Running `grunt watch:build` will watch for changes to the source or tests and invoke the full build cycle when they are detected.
-Running `grunt watch:test` will again watch for changes, and invoke the most light weight possible file test cycle.

-Note that in the event of stack traces being output during the full build, with coverage reports, the stack trace line numbers will be broken.
-Run `test` or `watch:test` for valid stack traces instead of `build`.